Can Eating Certain Foods Make You Sweat?

 Highly acidic foods and high-sugar foods can also lead to excessive sweating due to the effects they have on the body.
 People have different reactions to food and drink; it all comes down to body chemistry!
 Additionally, while some foods may not cause you to sweat excessively, they may make your sweat smell bad, leading to unpleasant body odor (BO).
 Garlic, onions, and sulfur-rich foods are the main offenders, so stay clear of them if you have an important event coming up!

-Keep up with The Daily Drip by signing up to our newsletter, as we will be exploring more nutrition-related topics this month to celebrate National Nutrition Month!
+Keep up with our blog by signing up to our newsletter, as we will be exploring more nutrition-related topics this month to celebrate National Nutrition Month!
 If you're interested in learning more about Dermadry's iontophoresis machine, discover our product range below.